 You can organise your own payments if you don’t have a personal budget.

 People are expected to attend the workshop on a regular basis.
 You should give us a week’s notice before leaving the group.

 A Personal Budget is allocated by the local council.
 It is sometimes called Self-Directed Support.
 They are given to people over 18 years-old who are eligible for social care support.
 The system is designed to give people control over the support they receive.

 Sadly, City Arts can’t help you apply for a personal budget.
 You need to talk to a support worker, care worker or another health worker.

 How to join

 Please fill out the referral form below.
 Once we have received it we will get in touch with you to arrange a meeting between the referred person and the workshop leader.
 Following this we will invite them to attend a free taster session.
-If they would like to keep coming, we will sort of payment for the session.
+If they would like to keep coming, we will sort out payment for the sessions.